uadmin/uadmin-docs/_build/html/_sources/dapi/public_functions.rst.txt

 .. _Back To Top: https://uadmin-docs.readthedocs.io/en/latest/dapi/public_functions.html#public-functions

-APIPublicSchemer is an interface that contains the method APIPublicSchema with the type of func(\*http.Request) bool.
-If the value is true, anyone will have permission access to read the full schema of the model using the dAPI schema method even if the account is not logged in.
+APIPublicSchemer is an interface for models to control public access to schema function in dAPI.

 Type: